 Being against anger does not mean advocating total complacency.
 The Dalai Lama has spoken out clearly about a number of injustices in the world, as did Jesus, so as to challenge others to change their views.
 Speaking out in the right way, and at the proper time and place, is an essential service that can help to change the world.
 And speaking out for and participating in any sort of change requires a certain amount of inner fire and motivation.
 Anger, however, is like a fire that is out of control.
 It tends to burn up everything in its path, and the person who sets the fire can’t escape getting burned by his or her own wrathful feelings and actions.

 It is true that every political situation and every human thought or action has a “right way” and a “wrong way”.
-But it is also true that to be too caught up in being right on an emotional level instead of an objective, rational level leads to intolerance and sanctimoniousness.
+But it is also true good and evil lie in shades of gray and that to be too caught up in being right on an emotional level instead of an objective, rational level leads to intolerance and sanctimoniousness.
 It leads to fear of “outsiders”.
 It leads to a fear of conspiracies, and too great a tendency to believe in them.
 It leads to a kind of compulsive need to feel superior to others and to judge and dismiss them as human beings.
 It can lead to speech or action that damages the cause of justice more than it advances it.
 If anger becomes sustained, it leads to a persistent sense of being unhappy and upset, which can and often does eventually lead to significant health problems.
 In extreme cases, anger leads to serious psychological problems and even outright insanity.
 “Narcissism”, “Sociopathic Personality”, and “Paranoia” are all psychological terms closely associated with patterns of thinking that are associated with angrily judging and fearing other people or groups of people.
 No “side” of any personal or political argument is immune from them.
 It is possible to have some genuine element of the truth on one’s side and still fall prey to these things.

 It is true that the world has many problems, and that the problems are serious.
 It is also true that certain old ways of thinking will need to be changed over the course of time, and many institutions, laws, and ways of doing things will need to be altered if humanity is to survive and the world is to improve.
 Injustices need to be addressed.
 A better way that includes fairness and consideration for all people and things must be discovered.
 But there are constructive ways to move forward, both in society at large and in an individual sense, and there are less constructive ways.
 In a way, it is anger itself that is usually the problem itself.
 Anger divides.
 Compassion and understanding create common ground where there is division.
 Anger is always a product of fear, and as the famous statement by Roosevelt says, “The only thing that we have to fear is fear itself.”
 The problems of the world have been created by a combination of fear-based thinking, selfishness, and a lack of overall intelligence.
 They can only be truly solved through love-based consideration for all people and all things, unselfishness, and intelligent thinking.
 The world needs thinking that is not just emotionally gratifying on a certain base level, but mature and uplifting in an objective way.
 Anger never really solves the problem.
 In the long run, it more or less only creates present and future problems that delay or prevent an overall just and fair solution.
 If we keep this in mind when we see anger and hostility in others in both personal and political situations, we will not be dragged down into an angry response that is destructive both to ourselves and the world around us.